 A lot of applications start as soon as you start the system.
 These applications could be Microsoft internal applications or third-party ones.
 While most of these run in the background, some will launch the interface.
 These applications may cause high system usage at times or trigger unwanted processes or services.
 Thus, a lot of users might want to disable startup programs which could be done from the Startup menu.

-Where is Settings in Windows 11?
+How do I get to App Settings in Windows 11?

 Why would Windows 11 set an app to run on startup even though I never changed the app settings?